aiyushbedi007/aiyushbedi007/README.md

 - 👋 Hi, I’m Aiyush Bedi
 - 👀 I’m a Senior Fullstack Developer
-- 🌱 I’m currently learning Kubernates and NestJS
+- 🌱 I’m currently learning NextJS
-- 📫 How to reach me ... mail me on aiyushbedi@gmail.com
+- 📫 How to reach me ... mail me at aiyushbedi@gmail.com

 <!---
 aiyushbedi007/aiyushbedi007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.